This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 This way of thinking created and continues to provide great dynamism .
 Many great and good things have been accomplished by people who believed they could.
 At the same time, it casts a great shadow on our society.

-Every age has its own myths.
-It is easy for us to bust the myths of the Middle Ages or the Victorian era, but we breathe our own myths daily through media, conversations with other people, education, … These myths are not questioned.
-We don’t even recognize them, just like a fish is unaware of the water it swims in and how polluted it is or not.
+It is easy for us to bust the myths of the Middle Ages or the Victorian era.
+However, we breathe our own myths daily through media, conversations, and education.
+These myths are not questioned.
+We don’t even recognize them.
+This is similar to a fish being unaware of the water it swims in.
+The fish does not know how polluted the water is or not.

 It is because we get hurt that we question things.

-In this way injuries refer us to a wider and more realistic world view.
 This certainly does not mean that we have everything in order.
 Perhaps this more realistic worldview holds more questions than answers.
 ‘I will never know, but that, I know’, Jean Gabin already sang.
 We also find this thought in the Chinese legend below.

 By this we certainly do not want to minimize the tragedies and wounds of life.

-My great-grandmother had 14 children.
+| My great-grandmother had 14 children.
 Only 7 of them have reached adulthood.
 A few died as babies, a few as young children from measles, scarlet fever or some other disease.
 As a child I loved listening to my grandmother’s stories about her childhood.
 But I couldn’t grasp this story.
 I was especially shocked by the calm way she spoke about it.
 I didn’t understand how you could go through something like this and not die of grief yourself.
 “But weren’t you and your mama terribly sad?”
 I asked.
 “Of course we were sad,” she said.
 “But children died in every family.
-It was part of it.’
+It was part of it.’ |

 Injuries give us a more realistic worldview.
 A more realistic world view can help us to experience the injury as more bearable.